 Citi: You can share points with anyone who has a ThankYou® points account.
 There is a yearly sharing cap of 100,000 points (also the cap for receiving), and the time limit for using points is 90 days.
 There is no fee for sharing points.

 Capital One: You may share points only between your own accounts through Capital One’s website.
 If you want to share points with someone else, that will require a phone call.
 However, an online option is in the works.
 There are no caps on the amount of points you can share.
+If you like to travel internationally, Capital One offers several competitive travel rewards cards with no foreign transaction fees.

 American Express: Amex is pretty strict about sharing points.
 You can’t transfer membership rewards, but you can transfer your points to a frequent flyer account.
 This account can belong to you or to an authorized user on your Amex account.